Breadcrumb navigation

 Course Dates & Times

-6.30pm-8.30pm, BST (UTC+1)
+6.45pm-8.45pm, BST (UTC+1)

 About Music Performance in Ableton Live

-This new six-week online course will help demystify the process of building a custom live electronic music performance system that is based around use of Ableton Live.
+This six-week online course will help demystify the process of building a custom live electronic music performance system that is based around use of Ableton Live.
 You will explore the various hardware and software options to enable live sequencing, arrangement, sound design and mixing.
 You will be encouraged to design and build your own bespoke setup, with opportunities for tailored feedback.

 The course is designed as a holistic overview of building a live performance system from the ground up, mirroring the progression from a reliance on playback through to more complex workflows that includes improvisation.